Future Wave

 The New Sound Economy Is Being Built in Public

-Short-form video and creator-led communities are now major drivers of music discovery.
-A song can become a cultural reference before it becomes a streaming hit.
-That creates a new kind of opportunity for artists who can communicate quickly, consistently, and authentically—without needing a massive budget.
+Short-form videos and creator-led communities are key to music discovery.
+A song can become a cultural reference before becoming a streaming hit, offering artists new opportunities without needing a huge budget.

 The Hard Part: Standing Out in a Flood

-The same tools that help emerging artists get discovered also create a new problem: overload.
-Listeners are drowning in releases, clips, and “instant” content.
-And the rise of AI-generated music has added even more noise.
+The same tools that help artists get discovered also create overload.
+Listeners face a flood of releases and AI-generated music adds to the noise.

 What Emerging Artists Actually Need (Beyond Streams)